Bernd das Brot: Kidnapping

 The activists were squatting in the abandoned Topf and Sons factory, where ovens and gas chamber ventilation systems for the Auschwitz-Birkenau extermination camp were manufactured.
 The occupation was to prevent the city of Erfurt from redeveloping the area into apartments and office space.
 They opened a literary cafe and were giving lecture events.
 The negotiations broke down when the activists rejected an offer for alternative housing.
 The squatters themselves denied involvement in Bernd's kidnapping, claiming a group of sympathizers might be responsible for it.

 The public broadcaster Mitteldeutscher Rundfunk, which owns the rights to Bernd das Brot, quickly forced YouTube to remove the video from the site by having their lawyers claim copyright infringements.
-Steffen Kottkamp, head of KI.KA, strongly criticized Bernd's kidnapping.
+Steffen Kottkamp, head of KiKA, strongly criticized Bernd's kidnapping.
 Krappweis called for the figure's return, stating that "Kidnapping, even of bread loaves, is the wrong means of achieving political goals".
 Fans set up an online petition calling for the return of the statue in Erfurt.

 The Bernd figure was eventually found intact by chance on 1 February 2009 in the basement vault of a disused barracks in Nohra, between Erfurt and Weimar.
 According to Spiegel Online, five children had been searching the area to collect period artifacts before it was demolished.
-They then discovered the Bernd statue and alerted KI.KA and the police.
+They then discovered the Bernd statue and alerted KiKA and the police.
 How the statue ended up there is unknown.
-After forensics experts confirmed that it was the genuine statue, it was carried out of the basement by six police officers and ultimately brought back to its original location on the Fischmarkt in front of Erfurt's town hall.
+After forensics experts confirmed that it was the genuine statue, it was carried out of the basement by seven police officers and ultimately brought back to its original location on the Fischmarkt in front of Erfurt's town hall.